 The College of Arts and Sciences (CAS) Dean's Office has requested that you be informed of the following: The last day you may drop the course without a W grade is Oct.
-12. The last day you may drop the course with a W grade is Nov.10.
+9. The last day you may drop the course with a W grade is Nov.9.
 You are responsible for knowing the provisions of the CAS Academic Conduct Code (copies are available in CAS 105).
 Cases of suspected academic misconduct will be referred to the Deans' Office.

 Academic Misconduct: All class members are expected to maintain high standards of academic honesty and integrity.
 You are expected to provide citations in papers for all quotations, paraphrases, and ideas taken from any source other than your own original thoughts.
 Boston University has very strict standards for intellectual integrity, and punishment for plagiarism is severe, and can include permanent expulsion from the university.
-For more on the definition of plagiarism and the standards to which you will be held, see the CAS Academic Conduct Code, available at http://www.bu.edu/academics/resources/academic-conduct-code/ or the GRS Academic Conduct Code: http://www.bu.edu/cas/students/graduate/forms-policies-procedures/academic-discipline-procedures/
+For more on the definition of plagiarism and the standards to which you will be held, see the CAS Academic Conduct Code, or the GRS Academic Conduct Code.